Survey of Information Encoding Techniques for DNA: Initial Approaches

 The Morse code is translated to nucleotides as follows:

-Also for this encoding, the length of the DNA sequence depends on the exact message encoded as different letters have a Morse code representation which varies in length.
+Furthermore, for this encoding, the length of the DNA sequence depends on the exact message encoded as different letters have Morse code representations that vary in length.
 For the message used, 427 nucleotides are needed (using ITU Morse code).
-Assuming 5 bits are sufficient to encode a character (only adequate for characters), this results in 0.65 nucleotides per bit, i.e., somewhat more than the previous approach.
+Assuming 5 bits are sufficient to encode a character (only adequate for characters), this results in an information density of 1.52 b/nt (130 chars. x 5 bits/char. / 427 nt), i.e., somewhat more than the previous approach.

 The resulting encoding addresses one of the issues of the previous encoding, i.e., it encodes information without ambiguity.
-Still, the resulting DNA sequences may, however, suffer from problems like homopolymer runs and imbalanced G-C content and can only be read through sequential access.
+Still, the resulting DNA sequences may suffer from problems like homopolymer runs and imbalanced GC content and can only be read sequentially.
 Also, due to mutations in the bacteria, it was not possible to recover the original message (undesired modifications occurred) as no error detection or correction means were used in the encoding.